このページの本文へ

 Strategic Shareholdings

-The Canon MJ Group only holds shares of other listed companies when these shareholdings help to improve the corporate value and the medium- to long-term development of the Group, taking into consideration factors such as management strategies, business alliances, the maintenance and strengthening of transactions, the development of collaborative businesses, and the creation of new forms of synergy.
+The Canon Marketing Japan Group only holds shares of other listed companies when these shareholdings help to improve the corporate value and the mid- and long-term development of the Group, taking into consideration things such as our management strategies, business alliances, the maintenance and strengthening of transactions, the development of collaborative businesses, and the creation of new forms of synergy.

 Policy for Constructive Dialogue with Shareholders